PopDorianDumitru/ISS_Buying_Selling/README.md

 - any auction must last at minimum 1 day, and at maximum 30 days
 - if the auction has less than 30 seconds left, any bid made will reset the time until it expires to 30 seconds

-Display(f2f display an item that will be available to buy at an event):
+Donation:
-- a user can create a display if they are a moderator for that event
+- a user can create a donation post for any cause
-- the display specifies the price of the object, the location at which it can be bought and when it will be available to be bought
+- the donation post must have a button which, when pressed, will open the website of the charity